What Happens to my Senior Life Insurance if I Retire Abroad?

 The first and foremost among these is that a death certificate must accompany any whole remains being transported in English.
 If the original is written in a non-English language, then an English translation must accompany it.
 This is critical, and without it U.S. Customs will likely turn away the remains, preventing them from entering the United States.

 A funeral without a body can be a difficult and oftentimes painful affair.
 It can be avoided by contacting your burial insurance provider and working with them to find and cover the cost of an interpreter.

-Retiring abroad is becoming a popular trend and many seniors are choosing to spend their well-earned retirement in exotic destinations, pursuing the adventures that they’ve always wanted to or swapping a frigid city for a warm beach.
-Retiring abroad with life insurance can be complicated, but the issues that arise with such a retirement can be avoided completely with open and honest communication between an insurance plan holder and their insurance provider.
+Retiring abroad is becoming a popular trend, and many seniors are choosing to spend their well-earned retirement in exotic destinations, pursuing the adventures that they’ve always wanted to or swapping a frigid city for a warm beach.
+Retiring abroad with senior life insurance can be complicated, but the issues that arise with such a retirement can be avoided completely with open and honest communication between an insurance plan holder and their insurance provider.